PGM-Lab/InferPy/docs/notes/bayesianNN.rst

 To perform Bayesian learning, we resort the scalable variational methods available in InferPy, which require the definition of a ``q`` model.
-For details,see the documentation about `Inference in Inferpy <https://inferpy.readthedocs.io/projects/develop/en/develop/notes/guideinference.html>`__.
+For details, see the documentation about `Inference in Inferpy <https://inferpy.readthedocs.io/projects/develop/en/develop/notes/guideinference.html>`__.
 For a deeper theoretical description, read this
 `paper <https://arxiv.org/abs/1908.03442>`__.
-In this case, the q variables approximating the NN are defined in a transparent way.
+In this case, the q variables approximating the NN are defined in a transparent manner.
 For that reason we define an empty q model.

 .. code:: python3